whyingchen/com.mydomain.emailservice/README.md

 We need to monitor our service using metrics, which can be uploaded to graphite through statd.
 We can check CPU, memory usage or other timer, count in email service.

 ## Implemntation

 The current implementation is only for a prototype.
 I choose existing tools and technologies.

 To implemnt service, I use CXF and spring framework in Java, they provide rich functions for REST services and clients.
 Sprint also provides object injection.
-This is very usful for extend or functions without changing codes.
+This is very useful for extending functions without changing codes.
 For example, if we want to change email provider, we can change the bean setting in context files.
 Object injection can also be used in unit tests to provide mock email providers.

 To implment frontend, I just use javascript and jquery lib to call REST APIs. the web site is very simple, since I focus on the backend service in this project.